-First, it seeks to encourage students to pursue careers in science through real-world applicable laboratory and field research in introductory courses.
+First, it seeks to encourage students to pursue careers in science and increase scientific literacy through real-world applicable laboratory and field research in introductory courses.

 Second, it aims to address a worldwide health threat – the diminishing supply of effective antibiotics – by tapping into the collective power of many student researchers concurrently tackling the same challenge, living up to its motto “crowdsourcing antibiotic discovery.”

 SWI was inspired in response to the PCAST "Engage to Excel" report to President Barack Obama, which called for the "[replacement] of standard laboratory courses with discovery-based research courses."
 In 2012, less than 40% of student intending to major in STEM – science, technology, engineering and math – fields completed the degree.
 SWI is designed to change that by engaging students in an authentic research experience, which addresses a real-world crisis – the diminishing supply of effective antibiotics – and changes their perspective of an otherwise ordinary ecosystem (soil).
 SWI offers students a framework to think like scientists, express their curiosity, and hone their critical-thinking and problem-solving skills.

 Small World Initiative Pedagogic Goals

 - Train students to apply the scientific method and think like scientists